 - When you're done reviewing the coverage and rates, scroll down to See if your device works in that country.
 Enter your device in the field and click SEARCH.

-- You may need to turn on Data Roaming on your device.
-Check out your User Guide or the Network & APN How Tos for your device for details.
+- When you get there, you may need to turn on Data Roaming on your device.
+Check out your User Guide or the Network & APN How Tos for your device for the exact steps.

-Don't forget to pack your power cord/charger and invest in a travel adapter and electrical converter.
+Don't forget to pack your charger and invest in a travel adapter and electrical converter.
 Most countries outside the U.S. and Canada have different types of outlet plug designs.

-If you're on our Simple Choice Plan or T-Mobile ONE, you get unlimited data and texting in more than 140 countries at no extra charge.
+If you're on our Magenta, Simple Choice Plan, or T-Mobile ONE, you get unlimited 2G data and texting in more than 210 countries and destinations at no extra charge.
+If you’re on our Essentials plan, you get unlimited texting in these locations.
 To check which plan you're on, log in to My T-Mobile.
 If you need to, learn how to Change your plan.

 Your voicemail password & charges

-You are not charged for people leaving voicemail in your inbox when you are roaming internationally.
+Great news, there's no extra charge for people leaving a voicemail in your inbox when you are roaming internationally.
 However, you will be charged for the following:

-- If your phone is on when you get an incoming call, even if you do not answer it, the call is charged one minute for delivery to the phone.
-(There are no charges if your phone is turned off.)
+- If your phone is on when you get an incoming call, even if you don't answer it and it goes to voicemail, the call is charged one minute for the call coming in to the phone.
+(There are no charges at all if your phone is turned off.)

-To access your voicemail from a landline or other phone, you'll need your voicemail password (the one you selected during voicemail setup).
+If you don't want to be charged for listening to your messages, you can access your voicemail from a landline or other phone.
+You'll need your voicemail password (the one you selected during voicemail setup).
 If you've forgotten your password, you can reset it by contacting T-Mobile Customer Service.

-- Interrupt the voicemail greeting by pressing * (the star key).
+- Interrupt your voicemail greeting by pressing * (the star key).

-- Follow the menu prompts to check your voicemail messages.
+- Follow the menu options to check your voicemail messages.

 Our Customer Service number

 - From your mobile device, dial the plus sign + followed by 1-505-998-3793.
-T-Mobile won't charge you for this call.
-Here's a tip, you can store this number in your phone's contact list for easy and quick dialing while you're away.
+We won't charge you anything for this call, no matter where you are.
+Go ahead and store this number in your phone's contact list for easy and quick dialing while you're away.

 - From a landline (long-distance fees may apply), dial the International Direct Dialing (IDD) prefix for the country you're in, followed by 1-505-998-3793.